-Light also has some particle-like properties similar to electrons (atomic).
+Light also has some particle-like properties similar to those of electrons.
 A light particle is called a photon, a discrete unit of energy, but it has no mass.
 The amount of energy contained by a photon depends on its frequency.
 The higher the frequency, the higher the energy.
 The energy, E, in joules, contained by a photon is:

-$$E = h \bullet f$$ Eq.
-2
+$$E = h \bullet f \qquad \qquad \text{Eq.
+2}$$

-where f is frequency in Hz and h is Planck's constant, which is 6.63×10^{-34} joule-seconds.
+where f is frequency in Hz and h is Planck's constant, which is 6.63 !
+10^{-34} joule-seconds.